noriakis/q2-pathway/README.md

 Althoug there is already a plugin (`q2-aldex2`), the function can rank the genes based on the statistics from ALDEx2.
 One should install ALDEx2 (`BiocManager::install("ALDEx2")`) beforehand.

+`infer` module can perform an inferrence based on Piphillin or Tax4Fun2.
+For Tax4Fun2, the users should install the R package in the QIIME2 environment following [this tutorial](https://github.com/songweizhi/Tax4Fun2_short_tutorial), and download the reference database.
+The database path should be set to `--p-reference-database`.

 ```shell
 qiime pathway infer \
     --i-sequences rep-seqs.qza \